applepiofmyeye/switcheo-coding-challenge/README.md

 #### Problem 4
 ```
-problem 4 > music
+problem 4 > n_sum.go
 ```
+This is the file with my submission for problem 4.

+#### Problem 5

-This is the folder with my submission for problem 4.
-It is linked to a separate repository [here](https://github.com/applepiofmyeye/switcheo-cosmos).
+My submission for problem 5 is linked to a separate repository [here](https://github.com/applepiofmyeye/switcheo-cosmos).

 #### Problem 6
 ```